Part 1 · Methodology series · 6 min read

 What just happened

 A convergent finding is the strongest single signal a review process can produce.
-The same flaw, surfaced by independent eyes, with no coordination between them.
+The same flaw, surfaced by independent eyes working in isolation from each other.
 For the bug to remain hidden, it would have had to clear the same blind spot in every reviewer's frame.
 Two reviewers caught it; the probability that a third would have missed it is low.
 The probability that the engineers downstream of the review would have caught it is even lower.

 Independence is load-bearing.
-Our reviewers do not see each other's reports until their own is filed.
-No "did anyone else flag X?" early.
-No reading the room.
+Our reviewers file blind, each report submitted before anyone sees another.
+The submission process seals each reviewer off from asking whether someone else flagged the same issue, or from reading the room.
 Each one reads the change as if they were the only set of eyes on it.
-The integration step that follows is structured to reconcile findings, not to converge opinions while they are still forming.
+The integration step that follows reconciles findings; opinions converging during the review would defeat its purpose.

 Four reviewers, four failure classes